adeelzammit/link-url-shortener/README.md

 docker compose -f local-ver-2.docker-compose.yaml up -d
 ```

 - NOTE: This version, it is considerably slower for the UI to set up (as it is running on the development setting vs production setting), but it will work.
+It will take roughly ~2-3 minutes for the development instance of the React docker container to run

 ## 2. Via Azure ACI Deployed containers